shuklabhay/stereo-sample-gan/paper/main.md

 audio waveforms very periodic, need to do something so it doesnt learn to just generate fake lines

-compare with wavegan??? lowkey too much work be like ohhhh limitations
+compare with specgan??? ig i kinda have to but lowkey too much work maybe be like ohhhh limitationss

 for it to work need to optimize for kind of data, cant just use image gen